jameskwonlee/PrivateBlockchainBTC/README.md

 Security features:
 The user has 5-minutes upon signing his/her wallet to submit a block with the desired name and message.
 After 5-minutes, the wallet signature will be rendered invalid.

+Note:
+If you would like to clone this repo, please note that you must have node installed.
+Please install all required modules, dependencies, libraries listed in the app.js code.